IdrisKulubi/Strathspace/.github/README.md

 - Performs TypeScript type checking
 - Deploys to Vercel's preview environment
 - Creates a pull request to merge the branch into main
-- Enables auto-merge for the pull request
+- Enables auto-merge for the pull request that was made

 ## Required Secrets